Illinois Sports Betting Remote Registration Extended Again

 © PA

-Gov. JB Pritzker on Friday extended remote registration, allowing Illinois sports bettors to sign up online.
+On Friday, Gov. JB Pritzker extended remote registration, allowing Illinois sports bettors to sign up online.

 Pritzker’s executive order would have ended Saturday.
-His extension of the order that suspended in-person registration because of the coronavirus pandemic will be in effect for the top Illinois sportsbooks at least until Oct.
+His extension of the order that suspended in-person registration because of the coronavirus pandemic will be in effect for Illinois sportsbooks at least until Oct.
 17.

 There were about $52.5 million reasons for Pritzker to extend the order.
 That was the total sports betting handle for July, the first full month of legal sports betting in the state.
 And that was with professional sports sidelined and casinos limiting their capacity.